NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/atlantic_city/uncertainty_quantification.rst

 These multiple realizations are then randomly sampled and used as the EDP in simulating the damage and loss assessment (more details in the next section).

-For the aleatory uncertainty, this workflow adapts a nearest-neighbors method to propogate uncertainty through the workflow, as illustrated in :numref:`nearestneighbors`.
+For the aleatory uncertainty, this workflow adapts a nearest-neighbors method to propagate uncertainty through the workflow, as illustrated in :numref:`nearestneighbors`.
 The peak wind speed and storm surge values are simulated on a prescribed grid (wind fields) or pre-selected save points (storm surge) (blue round dots), and for each selected asset location (red square dot), the workflow  randomly selects 5 samples of